Last year was one hell of a year wasn't it?

 It's such an impressive mobility exercise to do!

 And there we have it!

 Hopefully these videos help you in some way.

 If you have another issue that didn't make the list or you're just hoping to learn new ways to improve how your body functions, please head over to the Your Wellness Nerd YouTube channel and have a look.

-While you’re there please consider subscribing and ring that notification bell to know when a new video goes live.
+While you are there, please consider subscribing and ring that notification bell to know when a new video goes live.

 Furthermore, let me know in the comments what you need help with and I'll cover it in a video.
 Who knows, it might make its way to the top of the list at the end of 2021!